Idaho Pasture PigsAs an Amazon Associate, I earn from qualifying purchases.

 Willaby, the red colored boar and father of the piglets, has quite a personality.
 He enjoys having his back scratched and playing in the water hose.
 He has a face only a mother can love.
 Southwest Virginia does not get much snow, but the pigs fair very well in extremely cold temperatures.
 They ditched their shelter to make a nest out of hay and snuggled together for warmth.
 Chickens then took over their shelter.

 During grazing, the pigs have uncovered several items from our newly rented property.
-We call them ‘treasures of the forest’ that have included galvanized buckets, metal shovel and rake heads, old glass bottles, an enamel table top, and terrifying doll heads.
+We call them ‘treasures from the forest’ that have included galvanized buckets, metal shovel and rake heads, old glass bottles, an enamel table top, and terrifying doll heads.
 You can keep up with their finds by following us on Instagram and/or Facebook.
+Idaho Pasture Pigs are a wonderful addition to our homestead.